mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 roll Survival or END 8+.
 If successful, you are granted DM+2 to your next Advancement roll and gain an extra Benefit roll.
 If failed, roll on the Injury table.

-10 A mission goes disastrously wrong due to your commander’s error or incompetence but you survive.
+10 A mission goes disastrously wrong due to your commander's error or incompetence but you survive.
 If you report your commanding officer for the failure, gain DM+2 to your next Advancement roll.
 If you report nothing and protect your commander, gain the commander as an Ally.